MarcAnt01/Fluent-Screen-Recorder/README.md

 3. Install the ```.msixbundle``` file from the latest version in [releases section](https://github.com/MarcAnt01/Fluent-Screen-Recorder/releases).

 ### Credits
-- [Robert Mikhayelyan](https://github.com/robmikh) for the core of the app;
+- [Robert Mikhayelyan](https://github.com/robmikh) for the encoder and core of the app;
-- [Emiliano84](https://github.com/emiliano84) for helping me to make my first uwp app.
+- [Uwp Community Discord Server](https://aka.ms/winui/discord) for helping me to me during the making of this app, special thanks to [Lance Mc Carthy](https://github.com/LanceMcCarthy), [Emiliano84](https://github.com/emiliano84) and [FireCubeStudios](https://github.com/FireCubeStudios)